ManifestDemocracy/polkaRelCheck/README.md

 # polkaRelCheck
-Monitors paritytech/polkadot for new releases and updates binaries automatically PGP Signer checks.
-In accordance with best practice, these are validated prior to enabling executable permission on the binary.
+As mentioned in [Dot Leap 40](https://newsletter.dotleap.com/p/dotleap-40), this tool monitors paritytech/polkadot for new releases and updates binaries automatically after validating SHA-256 and PGP Signature/Signer.
+*In accordance with best practice, SHA-256 and PGP Signature are validated prior to enabling executable permission on the binary.*

+**Please vote and show support:** Paradoxxx recently nominated this tool for a tip [on polkassembly](https://kusama.polkassembly.io/tip/0x1f81fc887a2255144cc18ebe260b89acb55b2870576659cd88b664bf94e08b91)

 Additionally, we added a ".config" file.
 Should you be having difficulties with the checks, you may set "ignoreSecurity: true" which will allow for failing checks to complete.
 Or if the checks are failing due to dependencies, you make set {ignoreSecurity: "skip"} which bypasses them entirely.